zorianak/jadecraft/README.md

 Here's what currently works:

-* You can import my monk (Caligraphy - US Windrunner) and see what my stats look like.
+* You can import my monk (Calligraphy - US Stormreaver) and see what my stats look like.
 And it prints out my current average Fists of Fury damage is.